Building the project

 For building the project, you need to have CMake or a similar tool that can handle

-installed.
+the Makefile installed.
 For Linux and MacOS, this should already be the case.

 You also need to have NodeJS and NPM installed.
 On Ubuntu, it is recommended to install it via NodeSource.

-You need to run npm install
+You need to run npm install in a newly cloned project and

 anytime dependencies might have changed.